chriscasto/go-ensure/docs/README.md

 at startup, then used many times, basically for the life of the program.
 It's generally helpful to consider validators to be statically compiled constants rather than variables to be mutated dynamically.
-This is not a hard rule, and there are plenty of valid use cases for dynamic construction, but be aware that validator builder methods will panic if used incorrectly, so be prepared to `recover()` if you decide to instantiate validators dynamically outside of program initialization.
+This is not a hard rule, and there are certainly some valid use cases for dynamic construction, but be aware that validator builder methods will panic if used incorrectly, so be prepared to `recover()` if you decide to instantiate validators dynamically outside of program initialization.

+We panic rather than return an error because an invalid validator is a risk to the security and integrity of your application, and using "soft" errors runs the risk of enabling a situation where the application may be running with validation that is incomplete or otherwise working differently than intended.
+If the validation cannot itself pass its own sanity checks, the app should be considered too unsafe to run.

 Most initialization errors can be caught by the compiler (such as mixing types like `Number[int]().IsLessThan(10.0)` or attempting to call an invalid method